INVERSIONESIO/nixos/README.md

 # [NixOS](https://nixos.org/)

+## Expectations

+### Have a fast setup that any organization collaborator can install in their computer

+Even if they come from other operating systems they can have a very stable workstation with all the tools installed to start developing.

+### Solve the pain of versioned software development tools

+In software development we use tools that might not always work in all projects, in this case we would solve this by using [dev shell](https://fasterthanli.me/series/building-a-rust-service-with-nix/part-10) + [direnv](https://direnv.net/) in each local project.
+This is completely agnostic for developers who don't share the same thoughts or operating system.

+An excellent example of this is [nvm](https://github.com/nvm-sh/nvm), which is a tool that works well, but the idea here is to forget the specific version that each project we are working on uses.
+This would be delegated to a single maintenance operation instead of a pain that is present *n times* in every developer's  day.

 ## Build a new generation

 For both of the sections below you'll need to execute the showcased commands in the